common-fate/docs-archive/docs/approvals/configuration/backup.md

 ## Backing up

-Granted Approvals stores data in [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).
+Common Fate stores data in [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).
 You can trigger a manual backup of the DynamoDB table using the `gdeploy` CLI.
-This can be useful in situations such as migrating Granted Approvals to a new AWS account, or taking a snapshot before updating the deployment to a new version.
+This can be useful in situations such as migrating Common Fate to a new AWS account, or taking a snapshot before updating the deployment to a new version.

 To make a backup of the DynamoDB table, run: